shreya1sharma/ShreyaSharma/_notes/prob_and_stats.md

 - 2 ways to estimate based on availability of std: using z or t
 - if std known, we use z => CI width is same for all samples provided that sample size is same
 - if std unknown, we use t =>  CI width is NOT same for all samples since sample std is variable
 - interpretation : 95% CI means 95% of our samples contain the population mean and are representative of the population.
-Thus, CI gives the probability of obtaining a representation sample.
+Thus, CI gives the probability of obtaining a representative sample.
+Note that the randoness lies in the method of selecting samples and not in the population parameter.

 12. Hypothesis testing
-- two worlds: null hypotesis (assumption/given) and alternate hypothesis (unknown/clam)
+- two worlds: null hypotesis (assumption/given) and alternate hypothesis (unknown/claim)
 - Null and alternate are mutually exclusive
 - we either test the assumption or the claim, depends on problem
 - Null hypothesis always contain an equality